totalnoMartina/aromatic-experience/README.md

 Django is a framework, relational database is postgres, check for heroku to share more details

 # Testing
-A separate file for Testing is in another file
+[See separate Testing file](TESTING.md) for information on testing and issues.

 # Deployment Steps